rust-lang/rfcs/text/0000-custom-dst.md

 #[lang = "unsize"]
 unsafe trait Unsize<T: Dst + ?Sized> {
-    const fn unsize(&self) -> &Self::Output;
+    const fn unsize(&self) -> &T;
 }
 ```

-This trait should be unsafe, because it's very easy to give an incorrect
+The `Dst` trait should be unsafe, because it's very easy to give an incorrect
 implementation of `size_of_val`, and safe and unsafe code *must* rely on it
 being correct to not create undefined behavior.